What is a Satellite Bull Elk

 Compared to dominant bulls, satellite bulls are typically smaller in size and exhibit less physical dominance.
 They are often seen on the outskirts of the herd, observing from a distance and waiting for their chance to mate.
 Although they may not possess the imposing antler size or muscular build of dominant bulls, satellite bulls make up for it by relying on their agility, patience, and ability to exploit fleeting opportunities.

-Read More What Do Elk Smell Like
+Read More Can Elk Swim

 Comparison With Other Male Elk Subgroups